"I hear and I forget. I see and I remember.

 Deadline April 1, 2026

-The Educational Proposal Application, written by the educator, highlights the expected learning outcomes for both teachers and students participating in the SotB experience.
+The Educational Proposal Application, written by the educator, highlights the expected learning outcomes for both educators and students participating in the SotB experience.
 This is not a science proposal.
 If selected, the project begins with mentors and Canadian Light Source staff providing guidance and advice on the scientific process as students develop their research project.

 Please be aware that beamtime and science mentorship support are limited, making the selection process highly competitive.
 Consequently, spots in the program are also restricted.